Updating Results

 In addition, applicants must:

-• Provide a statement from your employer confirming current employment as a paramedic; and
+• Provide a statement from your employer confirming current employment as a paramedic and

 • Have current AHPRA registration in paramedicine without conditions or notations.